Mandatory Student Orientation

 - If you are planning to use your credit or debit card to get money during your program, notify your credit card company or bank of the places and dates you'll be abroad.

-- If you are not a U.S. Citizen, there will be additional documents required.
-Contact our office for more information.
+- If you are not a U.S. Citizen, there may be additional documents required.
+Contact the Embassy of your country of study to determine if a visa is required.

 Departing the U.S.